-- home safety expenses do not include replacing screen doors or garage doors
+- home safety expenses don't include replacing screen doors or garage doors, and

-And, there are different rules if you're asking for to help pay for expenses related to a serious injury, or as an immediate family member of a homicide victim, or as a victim of human trafficking.
+There are different rules if you're asking for help to pay for expenses related to a serious injury, as an immediate family member of a murder victim, or as a victim of human trafficking.

 - pain and suffering, or

-- income they can't earn because they can't work as a result of the crime
+- income you didn't earn if you couldn't work because of the crime

 Amount of financial help

 The VQRP+ has limits on how much it pays victims.
-For example, it pays:
+For example:

 - funeral expenses up to $5,000

 - emergency safety expenses up to $1,000

 - counselling fees up to $1,000, which covers about 10 sessions

 - crime scene cleanup